blongden73/macrame/_posts/2020-06-08-martin-graziano.md

     ![](/assets/img/uploads/martin-graziano-portrait.jpg)

-    > “I grew up at that workshop surrounded by sawdust and tools.
+    > “**I grew up at that workshop** surrounded by sawdust and tools.
 It was part of my childhood and who I am today.”

     >